-Resist peer pressure and temptation!
+Resist peer pressure

 A study in the United States in 2009 found that teenage girls were much more likely than boys to feel peer pressure.
 The girls in the study often felt anxious or depressed about what their friends thought of them.
 Boys generally didn't worry about what their friends thought.

 The problem with negative peer pressure is always this: If you give in to your friends (your “peers”), you may feel guilty or even get into trouble.
 But you are afraid that if you refuse to give in, you will lose their friendship or respect.
 What do you do?

 In some ways, peer pressure is easier for Christians to resist than it is for non-Christians.
 At first this may not seem so, because Christians should have a higher moral standard than many non-Christians, which theoretically puts more pressure on the Christian.

 Satan doesn't pressure unsaved people like he does Christians, because unsaved people pose no threat to him.
 But Satan will try to get a Christian to turn to drugs, alcohol, pornograpy, and so on.
 The Bible says "Resist the devil and he will flee from you."
 (James 4:7).
 So Christians can resist him.
 But if you give in you will lose your closeness to God, and not be as useful to Him.